sydneydenae/tenth/README.md

 17. **Adding Custom colors**
       1. Go to the tailwindconfig.js file
       2. Find the extends section within the theme section
-      3. create a colors section ithin the extends section
+      3. create a colors section within the extends section
       4. Paste color code in the section
       5. Change the name if necessary
       6. Re-build the css and launch the site again